Best Camera for Northern Lights Photography in 2023

 Cons

-The Canon EOS R6 is the best Canon camera for Northern Lights thanks to its features, as well as its reduced price point.
-This full-frame camera features a 20 mpx. sensor with great low-light performance and dynamic range.
-If you are starting your journey chasing Auroras, this might be one of the best options in the market.
-The Canon EOS R6 offers some professional features that will take you time to outgrow but, still manages to keep the menus very clear which makes this camera very easy to use.
+The Canon EOS R8 is the best Canon camera for Northern Lights thanks to its features, as well as its reduced price point.
+Last year, the R6 held this position; however, the R8 is more affordable without compromising any of the features that make it great for low light.
+This full-frame camera features a 24 mpx. sensor with great low-light performance and dynamic range.
+If you are a beginner in chasing Auroras, this might be one of the best options in the market.
+The Canon EOS R8 offers some professional features that will take you time to outgrow, but it still manages to keep the menus very clear, which makes this camera very easy to use..

 4. SONY A7IV